 The Report of Family Contribution, provided by SSS, is used as a guide by Indian Mountain School’s Financial Aid Committee to make an appropriate award.
-Though our commitment to aid is significant, our resources lessen as awards are made and accepted.
+Though our commitment to aid is solid, our resources lessen as awards are made and accepted.
 Consequently, it is imperative that your financial information is completed and submitted promptly.

 Financial aid requests are reviewed only by the Financial Aid Committee and kept in the strictest of confidence.
 The information submitted is not part of the student’s permanent school file.
 Financial aid decisions will be made independently of admissions decisions.

-Financial aid awards are made annually, and returning students must reapply each year.
+Financial aid awards are made annually and returning students must reapply each year.
 Each financial aid recipient is expected to perform academically at a level commensurate with his or her ability and to adhere to the School’s standards of personal conduct.